Ministries

 The Federal government has a series of incentives for the development of research related to the country’s health, so as to direct investments to public health needs.
 The actions of this segment are guided by the National Science, Technology and Innovation in Health Policy.
 All the scientific and technological knowledge developed is used at all the management levels of the Unified Health System (SUS).

 Some of the country’s most important research institutions are linked to the Ministry of Health, like the Oswaldo Cruz Foundation (Fiocruz), which produces and shares knowledge and technologies for promoting good health.
-The MS also works in partnerships with State institutes, like the Butantan Institute, in São Paulo, which is the primary producer of immunobiological products in Brazil, and is responsible for a large percentage of the nation’s production of serums and vaccines for the National Immunization Program.
+The MS also works in partnerships with State institutes, like the Butantan Institute, in São Paulo, which is a major producer of immunobiological products in Brazil, and is responsible for a large percentage of the nation’s production of serums and vaccines for the National Immunization Program.
 For instance, Brazil distributes 25 types of vaccines free of charge and exports doses to more than 70 countries, especially in Africa.
 Internally, they are produced by the Oswaldo Cruz Foundation and by the Butantan Institute.

 Hemobrás (Brazilian Blood Products and Biotechnology Company) is also linked to the MS and works to reduce Brazil’s dependence on foreign sources with regard to blood derivatives.
 It produces medications that are essential to the lives of hemophiliacs, as well as those who suffer from genetic immunodeficiency, cirrhosis of the liver, cancer, HIV/AIDS, and burn injuries.

-Another initiative of the Ministry is to train and educate the health professionals who serve within the Unified Health System (SUS).
+Another initiative of the Ministry is to train and educate health professionals who serve within the Unified Health System (SUS).
 To that end, in 2010 the SUS Open University (UNA-SUS) was created , which, currently, has a collaborative network of 40 institutions of higher education, under the coordination of the Oswaldo Cruz Foundation (Fiocruz).

 Read More